 How can I save money on power in the Hamilton region?

 There are a number of ways you can save money on power in the Hamilton region, including:

-- Shifting your usage to off-peak times (we call it Get Shifty)
+- Shifting your usage to off-peak and night times (we call it Get Shifty)

 - Turning off appliances when you're not using them